open-socialism/open-socialism-site/assess-dc/metrics/flexibility.md

 To what degree can wealthy and corrupt (in the sense that they do not value the good of the many) people and influence politics.

 An example of the inflexibility of DC is taxation on the wealthy and wealth inequality.
 [For example the top 1% in the US own 40% of the wealth and the bottom 80% own 7% of the wealth](http://www.nytimes.com/2014/07/24/opinion/nicholas-kristof-idiots-guide-to-inequality-piketty-capital.html).
-This inequality is possible largely through low taxes on the rich and tax loopholes.
-It is clearly in the interest of the many to raise taxes on the rich and close these loopholes but DC system in the US is not flexible enough to do it.
-That is because the politicians need political donations from the wealthy and so they wont introduce policy that they may not like.
+This inequality is possible due to low taxes on the rich and tax loopholes.
+It is clearly in the interest of the many to raise taxes on the rich and close these loopholes, but DC in the US is not flexible enough to do it.
+That is because the politicians need political donations from the wealthy and so they won't introduce policy to jeopardize that.

 Other DC countries have more taxation on the rich and regulation of corporations which limits the political influence of the wealthy.
 However the same fundamental issue exists in that the wealthy do have political power and thus the range of changes that can be made, even if they are for the greater good, is limited.